 It's not just people who need to make sure they are drinking enough water.
 During the holidays the one that needs to be drinking the most is probably your Christmas tree.
 It all comes down to water.
 Whether you choose an already cut tree, cut your own, or use a living tree, the most important thing to remember is to keep it well watered once it is in the house.
 Also, the cleaner the water the better!
-We know your tree will appreciate the Clearly Filtered water!
+We know your tree will appreciate the Clearly Filtered water filters!

 Below are some helpful tricks and tips to keep your tree heathy and hydrated throughout the holiday season.

 Here are some things you can do to make sure your Christmas tree is healthy and happy when you pick it out.